AgentDeepak007/Math-Operations/README.md

 Anyone curious about how math operations can be visualized and explained

-📸 Screenshots
-(Add screenshots of the calculator interface and a sample step-by-step output here)

 📄 License
 This project is open-source and free to use.
 You can add a specific license if needed.